DataBiosphere/terra-cli/CONTRIBUTING.md

 #### Two types of tests
 There are two types of CLI tests:
 - Unit tests call commands directly in Java.
 They run against source code; no CLI installation is required.
-By default, unit tests will run in parallel on up to 12 cores in order to run faster.
+By default, unit tests will run in parallel on up half the available cores in order to run faster.
 This behavior is controlled by the `maxParallelForks` setting in `build.gradle`.
 Example unit test code:
 ```
     // `terra auth status --format=json`